edenzik/mazes/README.md

 Reflection
 =======

 This was probably one of the most enjoyable programming assignments I've done.
 Besides giving me an insight into the actual design of mazes, algorithms which I was not aware existed, it gave me even more practice with Ruby - a skill I gained exclusively from this course.

+Redisinging the Maze properly was hard - but I found a great animation on Wikipedia explaning the process.
+From that point, it was just a matter of implementation.
+After the code was done, I focused a lot on making it faster and optimizing the array operations (mostly by the use of caches).

 CodeClimate
 --------